elisakad/edgework-site/README.md

 # 🌐 Edgework – A Digital Field Notebook by Elisa

 A creative, research-driven portfolio built with [Astro](https://astro.build).
-This site is the public-facing home of **Edgework**, my self-designed project exploring the intersection of technology, policy, law, and lived experience.
+This site is the public-facing home of **Edgework**, my self-designed project exploring the the nexus of technology, policy, and human experience.

 ✍️ Built and maintained by Elisa, a technologist, writer, and researcher.

 ![Site Preview](/sunset-south-france3.png)

 ## 🧠 About Edgework
 > “Edgework” is a sociological term that refers to working at the boundary—of disciplines, of systems, of stories.

 > This project explores the **edges of AI policy**, content governance, legal theory, and ethical tech,
 > driven by personal experience in industry and curiosity about the systems shaping our digital future.